hoekie/simpleImage/README.md

 # simpleImage

-An image helper for Simple MVC Framework
+An image helper for Simple MVC Framework.

 Copy the helper to the app\helpers dirctory and include this class in your controller: